VY Canis Majoris: Second-stage red supergiant

 Although mostly speculative and unconfirmed, papers from 2016 and 2024 considered VY CMa and later NML Cyg as possible candidates for stars in a second red supergiant phase due to their massive arcs, clumps, and evidence for extreme activity, plus their peculiar chemistry with carbon compounds.
 Similar to less massive AGB stars, it may have evolved blueward into a post-RSG warm hypergiant and then redward into a "VY CMa-like" extreme red supergiant in a very short and final high mass loss state.
 In this scenario, its core would eventually directly collapse to a black hole, without producing a supernova first, unlike in previous models.

 N6946-BH1 was believed to be a massive red supergiant star (comparable to VY CMa in terms of properties) that collapsed into a black hole after several outburst episodes, forming a burst of neutrinos that lowered the stellar mass by a fraction of a percent and therefore a failed supernova via shock wave that blasted out the star's envelope.
 Supplying evidence contrary to the conventional idea that black holes usually form soon after a supernova, this would also explain the rate of large star formation with initial masses over that appears to exceed the rate of type II supernovae.
 Although the failed supernova hypothesis currently cannot be ruled out, observations from the James Webb Space Telescope match that of a stellar merger.

-With an observed correlation for increased mass loss with increasing luminosity and cooler temperatures among the red supergiants, another possibility is that evolving red supergiants may appear as even cooler (i.e surrounded by a forming pseudo-photosphere) with more extended envelopes and higher mass loss rates, similar to Eta Carinae.
+With an observed correlation for increased mass loss with increasing luminosity and cooler temperatures among the red supergiants, another possibility is that evolving red supergiants may appear as even cooler (i.e surrounded by a forming pseudo-photosphere) with more extended envelopes and higher mass loss rates, similar to Eta Carinae A.